Seven simple steps to achieving your goals

-We all know that ‘goal setting’ is very important, but please remember that setting your goal is only one of the steps on the journey to actually achieving your goal...
+We all know that ‘goal setting’ is very important, but remember that setting your goal is only one of the steps on the journey in order to achieve it...

 To set a goal you need to decide what it is that you want to accomplish and – this is the important bit – write it down.
 It’s as simple as that.
 You have set your goal by writing it down.
 Goal setting is easy.